ibm-cloud-docs/assistant/dialog-slots.md

 ```
 {: codeblock}

-The `slot_in_focus` property always evaluates to a Boolean (true or false) value.
+The `slot_in_focus` property always evaluates to a boolean (true or false) value.
 Only include it in a condition for which you want a boolean result.
 Do not use it in slot conditions that check for an entity type and then save the entity value, for example.
 {: tip}

 In the **Not found** prompt, clarify that you are expecting the user to provide a Yes or No answer.